How To Mix Honey and Cinnamon for Brain Health

 The Science of Honey: More Than Just a Sweetener

-Honey is often dismissed as just another form of sugar, but raw, unpasteurized honey is a complex biological substance containing over 200 different compounds.
+Honey is a complex biological substance containing over 200 different compounds.
 For brain health, the interest lies primarily in its high concentration of polyphenols—specifically flavonoids and phenolic acids.

 Neuroprotective Properties

 Research suggests that the antioxidants in honey may help protect the brain from oxidative stress.
-Oxidative stress is like "cellular rust" that occurs when there are too many free radicals (unstable molecules) in the body.
-Because the brain uses a high amount of oxygen, it is particularly susceptible to this process.
-Honey contains compounds like caffeic acid and quercetin, which may help neutralize these free radicals, supporting the integrity of your neurons (brain cells).
+Because the brain uses a high amount of oxygen, it is particularly susceptible to "cellular rust" caused by free radicals.
+Honey contains compounds like caffeic acid and quercetin, which may help neutralize these free radicals and support neuron integrity.

 Memory and Mood Support

-Some animal studies and preliminary human observations suggest that honey may support the hippocampus, the area of the brain responsible for memory.
+Preliminary studies suggest that honey may support the hippocampus, the area of the brain responsible for memory.
 By potentially reducing inflammation in this region, honey may contribute to better verbal learning and memory retention.
 Furthermore, honey has been studied for its "anti-stress" potential, helping the body manage the physiological load of a busy lifestyle.

 Quality Matters: Raw vs. Processed

-In Canada, you will find many varieties of honey on the shelves.
 To get the cognitive benefits, look for "raw" or "unpasteurized" labels.
-High-heat processing (pasteurization) destroys many of the delicate enzymes and phytonutrients that make honey a functional food rather than just a sweetener.
+High-heat processing (pasteurization) destroys many of the delicate enzymes and phytonutrients that make honey a functional food.
 Learn more in our Knowledge Center on ingredients.

 The Power of Cinnamon: A Catalyst for Plasticity

 Cinnamon is one of the most studied spices in modern neurology.
-While there are two main types—Ceylon and Cassia—both contain bioactive compounds that may support the brain.
+Whether you use Ceylon or Cassia, it contains bioactive compounds that may support brain function.

 Sodium Benzoate and Brain Plasticity